heikadog/zml/zml.md

 1. FluffyWuffyTuffy (@fluffywuffytuffy.bsky.social) is an open zoophile.
 1. Oli (@oliiscool78.bsky.social) is an open zoophile.
 The background of their profile picture has the zoophile flag.
 1. knottedbitch (@knottedbitch.bsky.social) is an open zoophile.
-1. Skunny Skunk (@umbreavera.bsky.social) is an open zoophile.
+1. O8897cw2e (@umbreavera.bsky.social) is an open zoophile.
 1. HAZard (@bio-haz.bsky.social) is an open zoophile.
 1. Otti (@zottidoggyboyz.bsky.social) is an open zoophile.
-1. Fur Gooner (@furgooner.bsky.social) is an open zoophile.
 1. Emmanuel Goldstein (@egoldstein.bsky.social) is an open zoophile.
 1. junethezoo (@junethezoo.bsky.social) is an open zoophile.
 1. CuziK9 (@cuzik9.bsky.social) is an open zoophile.